TERREMEMBER/znbase/docs/content/stable/reference/drivers/ysql-client-drivers.md

 To get the latest versions for projects using [Apache Maven](https://maven.apache.org), see [Maven Central Repository Search](https://search.maven.org/artifact/org.postgresql/postgresql/42.2.14.jre7/jar).

-### YugabyteDB JDBC Driver [BETA]
+### ZNbaseDB JDBC Driver [BETA]

-The [YugabyteDB JDBC Driver](https://jdbc.postgresql.org/) is based on the [PostgreSQL JDBC Driver (PgJDBC)](#postgresql-jdbc-driver) and incorporates all of the functionality and behavior of that driver.
-The YugabyteDB JDBC driver extends PgJDBC to add support for features important for distributed SQL databases created in YugabyteDB universes: cluster awareness, connection pooling, and load balancing.
+The [ZNbaseDB JDBC Driver](https://jdbc.postgresql.org/) is based on the [PostgreSQL JDBC Driver (PgJDBC)](#postgresql-jdbc-driver) and incorporates all of the functionality and behavior of that driver.
+The ZNbaseDB JDBC driver extends PgJDBC to add support for features important for distributed SQL databases created in ZNbaseDB universes: cluster awareness, connection pooling, and load balancing.
-Like PgJDBC, the YugabyteDB JDBC driver is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).
+Like PgJDBC, the ZNbaseDB JDBC driver is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

-For details, see [YugabyteDB JDBC Driver](../yugabytedb-jdbc-driver) in this section.
+For details, see [ZNbaseDB JDBC Driver](../ZNbasedb-jdbc-driver) in this section.

 ## Node.JS